brettcannon/caniusepython3/README.md

 Which brings up the second point: volunteering to do a port.
-Most projects happily accept help, they just have not done the port yet because they have not had the time.
+Most projects happily accept help, they just have not done the port yet because they have not had the time ("volunteering" can also take the form of paying someone to do the port on your behalf).
 Some projects are simply waiting for people to ask for it, so even speaking up politely and requesting a port can get the process started.

 If you are looking for help to port a project, you can always search online for various sources of help.
 If you want a specific starting point there are